 Mama Living Abroad

-This vegetarian chopped liver tastes fantastic!
+This Mock Vegetarian Chopped Liver tastes fantastic!
 You won’t miss the meat.
 I make it all the time – not just for special occasions.

 What Am I, Chopped Liver?

-Looking for more Passover recipes to enjoy?
+Looking for more kosher recipes to enjoy?
 Try my Horseradish for Passover with Beets, Charoset with Dates, and Tzimmes.

 Ingredients Overview